Maternity Centers in Michigan

 We offer mothers and their loved ones:

-- Individualized attention - We average three mothers and their babies per nurse, a standard that exceeds the recommended staffing guidelines.
-It's why our mothers-to-be and their families continually give us high marks on patient satisfaction surveys.
+- Individualized attention - It's why our mothers-to-be and their families continually give us high marks on patient satisfaction surveys.

 - Highly skilled nurses - Our nurses are certified in a variety of specialized areas, such as neonatal resuscitation, fetal monitoring and breast and bottle-feeding support.